Meet the Band

 Ian Dickman

-Ian Dickman, Principal Cornet of Oddfellows Brass, has been playing since the age of 11 and has performed with top UK bands including Foden's, Brighouse and Rastrick, GUS, and Desford Colliery.
-He won the North of England Solo Championship at just 14 and joined Leyland Vehicles Band on soprano cornet at 16 under Richard Evans.
+Principal Cornet of Oddfellows Brass, Ian began playing at the age of 11 and quickly made his way through some of the UK's top bands, including Foden's, Brighouse and Rastrick, GUS, and Desford Colliery.
+At just 14 he won the North of England Solo Championship, and by 16 he was taking on soprano cornet with Leyland Vehicles Band under the legendary Richard Evans, not a bad start for a teenager.

 Solo Cornet